“You lust and do not have. You murder and covet and cannot obtain. You fight and war. Yet you do not have because you do not ask.”

 We cannot attain a high place by putting others down.

 We think that we can build ourselves up by tearing someone else down.
 We believe that someone else’s failure brings our success.
 If someone has an accomplishment, we diminish it by some negative comment about him.
 Our jealousy drives our judgment because we feel diminished by his success.
-Coveting seeks to hides one’s own inadequacy by detracting from others.
+Coveting seeks to hide one’s own inadequacy by detracting from others.